Princeton-CDH/derrida-django/README.rst

     python manage.py insertion_data
     python manage.py reference_data

-To ensure that the data conforms to our requirements, run the `Frictionless Data <https://frictionlessdata.io/>`_ test::
+To ensure that the data conforms to our requirements, install and run the `Frictionless Data <https://frictionlessdata.io/>`_ test::

+    pip install frictionless
     frictionless validate data/datapackage.json

+(This package is not available in Python 3.5)

 Documentation
 -------------